jonbnewman/mobx-store-provider/docs/api/createStore.md

 ### Local state

-With _mobx-store-provider_ ad-hoc/local state is a snap.

-You can just define the model in the same `createStore` callback that instantiates it:
+The recommended method is to define the `store` next to the component it is for:

 ```javascript
 import React from "react";